JosephSilber/bouncer/readme.md

 ### Unforbidding an ability

-To remove a forbidden ability, simply call the `unforbid` method:
+To remove a forbidden ability, use the `unforbid` method:

 ```php
 Bouncer::unforbid($user)->to('view', $classifiedDocument);